This course on food politics will take place in Singapore and includes fieldwork and site visits throughout the City State.

 Application Procedure

-Contextual Studies offers a brand new course in Singapore on the contemporary politics of sustainability through the lens of food.
+Contextual Studies offers a course in Singapore on the contemporary politics of sustainability through the lens of food.
 This course is open to all master’s students.
-Prof. Meng-Hsuan Chou from Nanyang Technological University (NTU) will be teaching this course between March 30 and April 5 , 2025, in Singapore at the St. Gallen Institute of Management in Asia (SGI-HSG).
+Prof. Meng-Hsuan Chou from Nanyang Technological University (NTU) will be teaching this course between October 26 and 30, 2026 in Singapore at the St. Gallen Institute of Management in Asia (SGI-HSG).

 To apply for the course please send an email including a CV and a half-page motivation letter to meng-hsuan.chou@unisg.ch.